misago.admin.views.generic

 attribute and returns redirect to root_link

-.get_target(self, kwargs)
+get_target(self, kwargs)

-get_target_or_none
+Called by get_target_or_none

 len is 1, its assumed to be value of seeked model pk value.
 This makes function call model manager get()